-Developing a strategic career plan during your time at Notre Dame and beyond can improve your ability to search for and secure career opportunities that best match your unique personality, skills, interests, needs and goals.
-Find time among your other responsibilities to implement an efficient and effective process that works for you.
+Developing a strategic CAREER PLAN during your time at Notre Dame and beyond can improve your ability to search for and secure career opportunities that best match your unique personality, skills, interests, needs and goals.
+It is key to find time for Career Exploration, developing materials for the Application Process, and conducting a targeted Job Search that will lead to securing Interviews and offers.
+You Matter, Your Research Matters, Be a Force for Good!

 Meet with a Career Consultant